0000000O0Oo/ReverseEngineering/README.md

 ## Where can i find Reverse Engineering Challenges
 There is a LOT of challenges online i do a lot of CrackMe and CTF Challenges and it truly helped me understand a lot more what im doing.

-Here's a couple of Website where you can practice :
+Here are the main websites where you can practice :
 - reversing.kr
 - challenges.re
-    - crackmes.one <= My Favorite So Far
+- crackmes.one (Best one)

 These 3 platforms are the main ones we are going to use in this section.